DragonMinded/naomidoom/README.md

 * The inputs are currently not configurable at all.
 * Load/Save game are completely untested.
-* There are no settings in test mode, where game settings should live.
 * Clicking/ticking sound heard from speakers in shareware version while playing music.
 * Does not respect attract mode setting from Naomi system settings.